vegaprotocol/documentation/docs/concepts/trading-framework.md

 If, during continuous trading, an order is going to be matched with another order on the book for the same party (also known as a wash trade), then execution of that order will be stopped and the order will be cancelled and removed, if it on the book.

 ### Order sizes
 Order sizes can be fractional, as long as the order is within the maximum number of decimal places allowable for the market.
 Any order containing more precision than this will be rejected.
-A market's decimal places are specified in the market framework (link).
+A market's decimal places are specified at the time of the market's proposal.

 If a market requires that orders are specified using integers, fractional order sizes do not apply and 1 is the smallest increment.